-This redevelopment plan responds to the objective for steering development and redevelopment into Columbus Village.
+This redevelopment plan responds to the objective for steering development and redevelopment into more compact forms the Mansfield's villages and hamlets and nodes by concentrating the former municipal complex in Columbus Village.

 No. 6.
 Development and redevelopment in Hedding, Kinkora, Georgetown, and Columbus and planned Nodes should not exceed the carrying capacity of the area and should maintain or enhance the character of the surrounding environment.